Joeccp/SBA/REPORT.md

 ├── common.py
 ├── accounts.toml
 ```
-I had a basic concept of the modularity of this program.
+I hence had a basic concept of the modularity of this program.

 `Implementation`: See [Implementation](#implementation)